grafana/tempo/docs/sources/tempo/troubleshooting/agent.md

 ## Metrics

 Alloy publishes a few Prometheus metrics that are useful to determine how much trace traffic it receives and successfully forwards.
-These metrics are a good place to start when diagnosing tracing Grafana Alloy issues.
+These metrics are a good place to start when diagnosing tracing Alloy issues.

 From the [`otelcol.receiver.otlp`](https://grafana.com/docs/alloy/<ALLOY_LATEST>/reference/components/otelcol/otelcol.receiver.otlp/) component:
 ```